patricoferris/mirage-site/blogs/unikernel-site.md

 The `Store.t` is used for querying the contents of our in-memory datastore whilst the `Irmin.remote` is for syncing.
 Once we have the blog contents as markdown, it can be parsed to extract the metadata using a custom `Parser.YamlMarkdown` module which conveniently also produces an HTML document for the actual contents.

+To see how we can synchronise the content, have a look at the **router** section.

 ## Making a Server

 A server is useless without some kind of routing - it must take requests for certain URIs and respond to them with sensible content.
 For example, if the router sees `patricoferris.com/blogs/compiler` it should find the `compiler.md` file, convert it to HTML and send this string back to the requesting user.